raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_18.jpg)

 1. Plug the relevant adapter into the Raspberry Pi as shown below.
-You can connect the other end to a network point and a wall socket.
+The other end can be connected to a network point and a wall socket.

    ![](images/build_19.jpg)